How Are Texas Probate and Estate Administration Different?

 So guardianship is essentially a situation in which a person is designated the guardian for someone who lacks capacity in some way.
 Again, a very complicated process.
 Again, an ad litem attorney will have to be appointed and separately paid.
 And again, we’ve got an ongoing annual set of reporting guidelines that must be followed, throughout the rest of the life of the person that you’re handling, what we call the ward, the person who is being cared for.
 And so, to avoid that, again, with proper estate planning, and again, even basic estate planning package that we can provide for you, will basically allow you to avoid the necessity for this guardianship, and the expense and ongoing issues associated with it.
 That’s it, if it’s something that has come upon you and you’re worried about, please contact us, set up an appointment today, to allow us to discuss with you what your options are, and how we can help you get through this difficult time in your life.
 Thank you.

-Our Special Offer basic estate planning package is only $550 for a couple.
+Our Special Offer basic estate planning package is only $750 for a couple.
+A Transfer on Death Deed is only $200.
 So call 800-929-1725 for an appointment right away!

 Articles Related to Texas Probate